+ENVIRONMENTAL FACTORS POTENTIALLY AFFECTED:

-TENTIALLY AFFECTED: sed below would be potentially affected ficant Impact" as indicated by the check □Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐Biological Resources ☐ Cultural Resources ☐ Geology / Soils ☐Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation ☐ Utilities / Service Systems ☐ Mandatory Findings of Significance ☐ Wildfire □ Energy I find that although the protection by the project proponent I find that the propose ENVIRONMENTAL IMPACT I find that the proposed unless mitigated" impact an earlier document purmeasures based on the exercise REPORT is required, but I find that although the proposed unless mitigated in the exercise based on the exercise based ion: d project COULD NOT have a signific DN will be prepared. proposed project could have a significate in this case because revisions in the part of the part o nt effect on the environment, there will project have been made by or agreed to ON will be prepared. effect on the environment, and an cant impact" or "potentially significant fect 1) has been adequately analyzed in d 2) has been addressed by mitigation sheets.
-An ENVIRONMENTAL IMPACT nain to be addressed. t effect on the environment, because all ately in an earlier EIR or NEGATIVE been avoided or mitigated pursuant to sions or mitigation measures that are Jeremy Ballard September 2 5, 2019, Amended November 7, 2019
+The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact" as indicated by the checklist on the following pages.

+□Aesthetics ☐ Agriculture & Forestry Resources □ Air Quality ☐Biological Resources ☐ Cultural Resources 🗆 Geology / Soils ☐Greenhouse Gas Emissions Hazards & Hazardous Materials ☐ Hydrology / Water Quality □ Land Use / Planning ☐ Mineral Resources □ Noise □ Population / Housing ☐ Public Services □ Recreation □ Transportation ☐ Utilities / Service Systems ☐ Mandatory Findings of Significance □ Wildfire □ Energy

+DETERMINATION: (To be completed by the Lead Agency) On the basis of this initial evaluation:

+I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

+I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.

+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

+I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.

+Jeremy Ballard

+Prepared by

+September 25, 2019, Amended November 7, 2019 Date